schmunk42/gii-template-collection/readme.txt

 After that, the new Generators of the Gii Template Collection should be available in your Gii index page.

-Please note that you have to add 'ext.gtc.components.*' to your import path so the needed components can be found by the application.
+The last step is to add 'ext.gtc.components.*' to your import path so the needed components can be found by the application:

+	// autoloading model and component classes
+	'import'=>array(
+		'application.models.*',
+		'application.components.*',
+		'application.modules.user.models.*',
+		'ext.gtc.components.*', // Gii Template Collection
+		),

 -- Experimental --
 You also have the ability to add custom field providers by config.